 Sharing my research and talking about ocean conservation with younger scientists is one of my greatest passions.
 Encouraging K-12 students to tackle issues facing our oceans starts by getting them excited about marine biology and thinking like scientists.
 Engaging and visiting K-12 classrooms has been a cornerstone of my outreach efforts, which is often done wearing my work clothes, a wetsuit!

 With the use of programs such as Skype a Scientist and Nepris, scientists are able to reach individuals around the globe.
 This provides a wonderful opportunity for scientists to connect with students and the voting public from all backgrounds.
-I use these platforms to chat about my research to often neglected groups, such as schools in rural communities and at-risk neighborhoods and correctional facilities.
+I use these platforms to chat about my research to often neglected groups, such as schools in rural communities and at-risk neighborhoods.

 Empowering Women and Non-Binary Individuals in STEM